 An article on the British website Mear Technology explains how Tengai will benefit and simplify recruitment.

 A 13-minute segment on EFN, a Swedish networked focused on finances.
 Here Tengai is featured together with TNG’s CEO Elin Öberg Mårtenzon and Robot Trainer Sinisa Strbac.

 Even Mashable mentioned Tengai in their recruitment feature.

 Spain: Tengai es un robot diseñado para hacer entrevistas de trabajo y evitar los prejuicios

 Brasil: Renan Batista Silva mostra robô que pode te entrevistar para seu próximo emprego

 Denmark: Mød Tengai, den fordomsfri robot fra HR

 France: Suède : un robot fait passer des entretiens d’embauche

-We are now focusing all our attention on Tengai’s launch that will take place during our trend event in Stockholm in May 2019.
+Now we are focusing all our attention on Tengai’s launch in Stockholm, May 2019.
 And after that Tengai is going on her world tour so follow on social media to keep up!